squailchorps/2270-Final-Project-/README.md

 ## Initialize bounds of Quad Tree:

 I made this as I thought I would use it, but ended up just not using it due to being able to set the bounds when creating the quad tree.
 If the need arises that you need to change the bounds, you can utilize this to change the bounds by inputting the x and y for top left, and x and y for bottom right.
+This function will take your inputs and override the current points dedicated to top right and bottom left for the size of the tree.
+This will still allow all points to stay at their current bounds, but does not allow type changes.
+That menas we cant make the size a float, as it will break the quad tree.

 ## Subdivide:
 This function is meant to subdivide a given quadtree by assigning pointers to new quad trees that are for the 4 quadrants of the quad tree.
 All this does is calculate the mid point, and then create new quadrants using the mid points of x and y, and the current top left through bottom right quadrants points.